boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-the-dmz-in-windows.md

         ![add-inbound-rule](/static/assets/faq/images/add-inbound-rule.png)

-        > **NOTE:** Make sure the react front end machine IP only accesses the reverse proxy machine.
+        > **NOTE:** Ensure that the React front-end machine's IP only accesses the reverse proxy machine.

-    3. Finally, you can expose react front-end server to the internet.
-In our case, we are exposing the private URL http://10.0.0.11:8082/ to Public URL http://182.72.161.150:58951/ as shown below.
+    3. Finally, you can expose the React front-end server to the internet.
+In our case, we are exposing the private URL http://10.0.0.11:8082/ to the public URL http://182.72.161.150:58951/ as shown below.

         ![expose-server-to-internet](/static/assets/faq/images/expose-server-to-internet.png)